openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 .. meta:
     frontend_status: Done

-A *field access expression* can access a field of an object that is referred to by the object reference.
-The object reference can have different forms described in detail in :ref:`Accessing Current Object Fields` and :ref:`Accessing Superclass Fields`.
+*Field access expression* can access a field of an object to which an object reference refers.
+The object reference can have different forms as described in detail in :ref:`Accessing Current Object Fields` and :ref:`Accessing Superclass Fields`.

 .. index::